Frequently Asked Questions

 I sent you my completed application.
 Now what happens?

-- Completed applications (including all supplementary materials) are due on March 5, 2018.
-You are welcome to submit anytime between December 15 and March 5.
-The Joyce Ivy Foundation will send decision notifications via email on March 30 and the deadline for accepting the scholarship is April 20.
+- Completed applications (including all supplementary materials) are due on March 1, 2021.
+You are welcome to submit anytime between December 6 and March 1.
+The Joyce Ivy Foundation will send decision notifications by early April and the deadline for accepting the scholarship is mid April.

 Are Joyce Ivy scholarships for low-income families only?

-- We encourage students from all types of backgrounds to apply.
-We have two need-based funding levels: up to $6,000 (typically family income under $75,000) and up to $3,000 (typically family income between $75,000-$150,000).
-We also grant a small number of $1,000 merit-only awards for students with family income above $150,000.
-Joyce Ivy scholarships may be used in addition to any scholarships awarded directly by our summer program partners.
+- The majority of our scholarship money goes to supporting families with the greatest financial need.
+We have two need-based funding levels: up to $6,600 (typically family income under $75,000) and up to $3,300 (typically family income between $75,000-$150,000).
+We also grant a very small number of $1,000 awards for students with family income above $150,000.
+Joyce Ivy scholarships may be used in addition to any scholarships/financial aid awarded directly by our summer program partners.

 What are my chances of receiving a scholarship?

 - The Joyce Ivy Foundation scholarship is competitive.
 In our decision process, we consider a student's academic record, intellectual qualities, extracurricular involvements and leadership in her school and community.
-We also take into account family circumstances and we also consider how transformational the opportunity might be for the student (for example, if this will be the first opportunity to travel away from home).
+We also take into account family circumstances and we consider how transformational the opportunity might be for the student (for example, if this will be the first opportunity to travel away from home).
+Typically, one in every three or four applicants is awarded with a Joyce Ivy scholarship.

 I'm in 9th grade.
 What are my chances of receiving a Joyce Ivy Summer Scholarship?